pyrech/laptop-provisioning/README.md

 This project is *MY* first experience with Ansible to provision *MY* laptop (Ubuntu based for now).
-If you find it usefull anyway or if you find something that could be improved you are more than welcome to leave a comment (in a [new issue](https://github.com/pyrech/laptop-provisioning/issues/new) or [on twitter](https://twitter.com/pyrech)) ;-)
+If you find it useful anyway or if you find something that could be improved you are more than welcome to leave a comment (in a [new issue](https://github.com/pyrech/laptop-provisioning/issues/new) or [on twitter](https://twitter.com/pyrech)) ;-)